mgwalker/mgwalker.github.io/src/readme.md

   called eAPD.
 We worked with CMS product leads on building the tool while also helping them practice product management and ownership for about 3 years.
 We rolled off shortly after bringing on a vendor team.
-The product is planned to go live in 2021, and our product friends at CMS are still driving the eAPD ship.
-This is probably my favorite project from my time at 18F so far.
+The product is planned went live in 2021, and our product friends at CMS are still driving the eAPD ship.
+This was my favorite project at 18F until I worked with the National Weather Service, though eAPD will forever hold a very special place in my heart.

 - ### National Geospatial Intelligence Agency (NGA)